RaghumanKhan02/Raghumankhan.github.io/README.md

 *For SQL File 2 I have Taken a Bank Loan Dataset Here i have Made Queries to Find out KPI's And Report Of Total LoanAmt Given And Received  Through Various Segments

-*For Tableau Dashboard 1 I have taken a Hr Dataset here i have Created An InterActive Dashboard And Mentioned the KPI's And Report of Attrition

-*For Tableau Dashboard 2 I have Taken a Addidas Sales Dataset Here i have Created An Interactive Dashboard And Mentioned the KPI's And Report of Sales And Profit Through Various Segments